Citrix-TechSpecialist/NetScaler-ADC/Readme.md

 This repository serves to index and allows for navigation through the growing content specifically focused on NetScaler ADC within the [Citrix-TechSpecialist](https://github.com/Citrix-TechSpecialist) Github organization.
 Here you can find tutorials, reference guides and auxiliary tools to better accustom yourself with NetScaler ADC and how to manage and administer the networking appliance.

-# Index

-Here is a manually updated list every time a new repository or collateral is published for quick navigation to relevant material.

 ## AWS

 This directory holds all relevant submodules within the [Citrix-TechSpecialist](https://github.com/Citrix-TechSpecialist) organization of NetScaler deployed in AWS Cloud along with general information on how to manage AWS resources.